y-scope/spider/docs/quick_start.md

 ## Create a task

-In Spider, a task is a non-member function that takes the first argument a `spider::Context` object.
+In Spider, a task is a non-member function that takes the first argument a `spider::TaskContext` object.
 It can then take any number of arguments which is `Serializable`.

 Tasks can return any `Serialiable` value.
 If a task needs to return more than one result, uses `std::tuple` and makes sure all elements of the tuple are `Serializable`.